aws/amazon-ivs-react-native-player/docs/tutorial.md

 // ...
 ```

-This is how it presents so far:
+This is how it looks so far:

 ```jsx
 import IVSPlayer from 'amazon-ivs-react-native';